shridharssg/Angular/Routing.md

   **[⬆ Back to Top](#table-of-contents)**

 5. ### What are router links?
-    The RouterLink is a directive on the anchor tags give the router control over those elements.
-Since the navigation paths are fixed, you can assign string values to router-link directive as below,
+   You can navigate to different routes using the RouterLink directive in your templates.
+The RouterLink is a directive on the anchor tags.

     ```html
     <h1>Angular Router</h1>